gitproman0211/gitproman0211/README.md

 <h3 align="center">Blockchain Specialist / Full Stack Engineer</h3>
 <br />

-<p>Creative and results-oriented software engineer with a focus on the design and implementation of backend side.
+Creative and results-oriented software engineer with a focus on the design and implementation of backend side.
 8+ years of experience in developing.
-Skilled in agile processes, backend and frontend development, and creating financial dApp on blockchain.</p>
+Skilled in agile processes, backend and frontend development, and creating financial dApp on blockchain.

+Lover of everything related to generate innovation and new knowledge.
+Problem solver who faces them with a smile and solves them as quickly as possible.
+I am interested in winter sports such as snowboarding.

 <br />